Hivvery/Squarevival/README.md

 -The game is laggier when there are more items in the inventory

 -The tiles don't show near the world's edges

--Tiles can be destroyed in the main menu

 -Walking diagonally into objects lets you walk through them